Faith In Action

 BUILDING COMMUNITY WITH OUR NEIgHBOrs

-In 2023, 2024, and 2025 several of our members joined with the community for the Martin Luther King Jr. Day Unity Rally & March through the streets of Downtown Spokane.
+In 2023, 2024, 2025, and 2026 our members joined with the community for the Martin Luther King Jr. Day Unity Rally & March through the streets of Downtown Spokane.

-St. Andrew’s members march in Downtown Spokane for MLK Day (2023)
+St. Andrew’s members join the MLK Day march through Downtown Spokane (2026)

 Spreading Kindness and fighting hunger

-In 2021, our ever-talented member Phil created a free “book pantry” in front of St. Andrew’s to share the gift of reading with the neighborhood and to compliment our food pantry.
+In 2021, our ever-talented member Phil created a free “mini library” in front of St. Andrew’s to share the gift of reading with the neighborhood and to compliment our food pantry.
 Take what you need, give what you can!

 Tracking food pantry contributions!
 (2022)

 Our passion for sharing food and meals has manifested in many ways - in 2021, we hosted a 2nd Harvest Mobile Food Bank in our church parking lot.
-During the summer, we co-sponsored a free food and activities program for children called Stone Soup Cafe.
+For many years, St. Andrew’s co-sponsored a free food and activities program for children called Stone Soup Cafe.
 The program was also housed at West Central Abbey and served thousands of meals to folks in central Spokane.
 Our Mission Administrator Tracey discussed Stone Soup Cafe on KXLY news in the summer of 2022.

 Comforting The families of prisoners